Skip to Content

 Spread the flour sack towel onto a flat surface.
 To prepare to make DIY handpainted napkins

-Ready For Painted Napkins
+Ready To Paint Napkins

 Just to let you know, you may need several layers to prevent the paint from seeping through because you will roll over the paper several times.

-In hindsight, I would attach the wax paper to some card board or a plastic cutting board.
+In hindsight, I would attach the wax paper to some cardboard or a plastic cutting board.

 Begin by adding paint to your flat surface or wax paper, and use the brayer roller to flatten the paint.